El Mercurio: Role in 1973 coup d'état

 The paper played "a significant role in setting the stage for the military coup" which took place on 11 September 1973, bringing General Augusto Pinochet to power.
-It mobilised opponents of President Salvador Allende and the gremialismo movement to be active in destabilisation from the street, while also advocating the neoliberal policies of the yet-to-come Chicago Boys.
+It mobilized opponents of President Salvador Allende and the gremialismo movement to be active in destabilization from the street, while also advocating the neoliberal policies of the yet-to-come Chicago Boys.
+Under the ensuing Pinochet dictatorship, the paper maintained a sustained pattern of support for the military government, and it was not until well after the publication of the 1991 Rettig Report that it stopped describing victims of human-rights violations as merely "alleged missing detainees" rather than as confirmed victims of state repression.